 Scholarly Commons Citation

 Weiss, Edith Brown and Slobodian, Lydia, "Virtual Water, Water Scarcity, and International Trade Law" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1623.
+1623.